jahn-avi/hr-agent-challenge/README.md

-# HR Policy Assistant Agent
+# HR Policy Assistant Agent (Enhanced)

 ## 1. Overview of the Agent

-This project implements the **HR Assistant Agent** challenge from Category 1 (People & HR).
-The agent provides instantaneous, accurate answers to employee questions regarding company policies, leave, and health benefits.
+This project implements the **HR Assistant Agent** using a simplified RAG (Retrieval-Augmented Generation) pattern.
+The agent provides instantaneous, accurate answers to employee questions regarding:

+* **Company Policies** (e.g., Working Hours, Remote Work, Probation).
+* **Leave and Health Benefits**.
+* **Payroll and Compensation** (e.g., PF contribution, tax queries, salary structure).

-The core functionality is built on a **simplified RAG (Retrieval-Augmented Generation) pattern** where the full HR policy text is injected into the prompt context for the Large Language Model (LLM) for every query.
-This approach guarantees reliability and avoids complex vector database setup for a small, fixed knowledge base.
+The core policy text is injected into the prompt context for the Large Language Model (LLM) for every query, ensuring a high degree of reliability for the fixed knowledge base.

+***

 ## 2. Architecture Diagram (Conceptual)

 The system follows a simple linear chain: